Matt gets his PSP to run on TV, nearly wets himself

 Yeah, not really.
 This should have been implemented with the PS3 before it even came out.
 This is Sony playing catch-up, but it’s not the cool kind, especially when they make people spend $600 on something that lacks an integral piece of the gaming equation.

 And why did I surround the word listen with quotation marks in my introduction, you ask?
 It’s simple, my dear reader.
 Other than being clever/snooty, I was trying to point out that Sony knew not having rumble in their PS3 controller was a serious problem the entire time.
-They didn’t need to listen to their consumers to see if it was a problem or not. → Speak softly and carry a big post.
+They didn’t need to listen to their consumers to see if it was a problem or not.
+Sony isn’t THAT dumb (which is debatable, I’m sure).

 Discs based gaming and you – Luddites and grognards